 **PEF is peak expiratory flow

-Challenge tests such as methacholine challenge are done in adults when the clinical suspicion of asthma is high, but spirometry is normal.
-Peak expiratory flow can be measured practically anywhere by a peak flow meter.
-Peak expiratory flow rate or PEFR correlates with the cross-sectional area, even though the actual site of obstruction in asthma is in the bronchi and bronchioles.
-The normal range of PEFR for men is 500-700 L/min, and for women is 380-550 L/min.
-Asthma exacerbations can be graded as mild (> 70% PEFR), moderate exacerbations (40-69% PEFR), or severe exacerbations (<40% PEFR).
+Challenge tests such as the methacholine challenge are done in adults when clinical suspicion of asthma is high but spirometry is normal.
+Peak expiratory flow can be measured practically anywhere using a peak flow meter.
+Peak expiratory flow rate (PEFR) correlates with cross-sectional area, even though the actual site of obstruction in asthma is in the bronchi and bronchioles.

 Class: Intermittent